Last reviewed July 2020

 URLs contained in emails may contain an ID that enables us to correctly identify the person who takes an action using a web page.
 We use these URLs to simplify the process of signing petitions and filling out surveys.

 Oaktree will only disclose your personal information to an external party when it is necessary.
+For example, employee contracts are disclosed to external parties for the purposes of an audit.
 We will take reasonable steps to ensure that these parties deal with any personal information appropriately.
 These reasonable steps could include:

 Whether it be online or in hard copy, when we collect your information we endeavour to do so through a secure response form.
 We will take appropriate security measures to protect against unauthorised access to your personal information.